LizaImmax/Upepo-Teams/README.md

 **From Certified to Career-Ready**

 Upepo Teams is a structured team collaboration platform that bridges the gap between learning and professional practice.
-Join teams, work on real-world projects with mentorship, build portfolios, and launch your career.
+Join teams, work on real-world projects with mentorship, build portfolios, and launch your career or start your own venture.
+Whether your goal is employment or entrepreneurship, Upepo Teams empowers you to succeed.

 ## 🎯 Vision